University Of Austin

 The initial announcement of the project received some positive reception, including praise from Law & Liberty for ushering in "a new era in educational reform," and applause from The New Criterion for its efforts to "keep that old flame of free inquiry alive."
 New York Times opinion columnist Ross Douthat saw the launch of a new university as a positive development, pointing out how few major universities have been established since the nineteenth century, but acknowledged how expensive doing so would be.
 He also saw conflicting forces in the project, including the "tension between the desire to promote great academic seriousness and the culture-war flag-waving that might be necessary to rally donor support".

 The project also garnered criticism.
 Initial responses to the project included criticism of the lack of a plan to achieve the project's goals.
-The New York Times journalist Anemona Hartocollis questioned whether the founders would be able to "translate a provocative idea into a viable institution" while The New Republic's Alex Shephard described the plan as "largely half baked".
-Jennifer Wunder, a professor at Georgia Gwinnett College who participated in the process of obtaining her institution's initial accreditation, considered the proposed timeline to establish accredited graduate and undergraduate programs to be nearly impossible to meet.
-The proposal for a University of Austin was described by Gabriella Swerling in The Daily Telegraph as "anti-cancel culture" and by Alex Shephard in The New Republic as "anti-woke".
+The New York Times journalist Anemona Hartocollis questioned in 2021 whether the founders would be able to "translate a provocative idea into a viable institution" while The New Republic's Alex Shephard described the plan as "largely half baked".
+Jennifer Wunder, a professor at Georgia Gwinnett College who participated in the process of obtaining her institution's initial accreditation, in a since-deleted Twitter thread considered UATX’s 2021 business plan timeline to establish accredited graduate and undergraduate programs to be nearly impossible to meet.
+The proposal for a University of Austin was described in 2021 by Gabriella Swerling in The Daily Telegraph as "anti-cancel culture" and by Alex Shephard in The New Republic as "anti-woke".

 References